oneapi-src/level-zero-spec/scripts/core/PROG.rst

 sub-device and to query the sub-device id.
 This is useful when needing to pass a sub-device handle to another library.

-To allocate memory and dispatch tasks to a specific sub-device then obtain the sub-device handle and use this with memory and command queue/lists APIs.
-Local memory allocation will be placed in the local memory that is attached to the sub-device.
+When using a sub-device handle, device memory allocation will be placed in the local memory that is attached to the sub-device.
 An out-of-memory error indicates that there is not enough local sub-device memory for the allocation.
 The driver will not try and spill sub-device allocations over to another sub-device's local memory.
 However, the application can